SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Finance_Information_and_Power/index.md

 homepage: false
 ---

-Strange, Susan "Finance, Information and Power." *Review of International Studies* 16, no. 3 (1990): 259-274.
+Strange, Susan.
+"Finance, Information and Power." *Review of International Studies* 16, no. 3 (1990): 259-274.

 Strange discusses the difference between American structural power and Japanese relational power in the financial structure.
 In addition she discusses the impact of communications technology changes on the operation of international financial markets, which represents an illuminating case study of how two structures interact with each other to bring about changes in the international political economy, in this case the financial and knowledge structures.
 In addition Strange notes that at least part of American structural power is derived from the privileged position of the 'American-English' language in the knowledge structure.